BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 > This work makes use of the Black Hole Perturbation Toolkit.

 To cite the Toolkit please use this [BibTeX entry](BHPToolkit.bib) (or similar).
 Some modules also request additional citations.
 Please check the documentation for individual modules.
+If you add code or data to the Toolkit we recommend referencing the package directly, including a link to the package, e.g.,

+> The full PN series data can be found in the [PostNewtonianSelfForce](https://bhptoolkit.org/PostNewtonianSelfForce/) package of the Black Hole Perturbation Toolkit.

 ### Why Cite?